MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

 ### Policies

 - Require at least one reviewer outside of the original requester.
-The approver shares co-ownership of the changes and should be held equally accountable for any potential impact.
+The approver shares coownership of the changes and should be held equally accountable for any potential impact.
-- Require CI build to pass, which is useful for establishing baseline code quality, such as code linting, unit tests, and even security checks like virus and credential scans.
+- Require CI build to pass, which is useful for establishing baseline code quality, through code linting, unit tests, and security checks, like virus and credential scans.
 - Ensure that the original pull requester can’t approve the change.
 - Disallow completion of a PR (Pull Request), even if some reviewers vote to wait or reject.
 - Reset code reviewer votes when recent changes get pushed.